-In Italy, national legislation has introduced in 2006 ambitious targets, namely a 65% MSW Source Separation Level (SSL) for each municipality.
-Today, biowaste, and particularly food-waste from residential source separation, is clearly addressed as the first waste fraction to tackle for municipalities planning to reach the very high SSL targets set by the National law.
-These high SSL levels have been easily achieved by hundreds of municipalities in Italy, above all through the so-called "kerbside collection programs", focusing on food waste collection with the typical Italian scheme.
-In 2017 (last official data available) the total amount of biowaste collected in Italy was 6,6 Mt , that currently accounts for more than 40% of all MSW separately collected and sent to recycling.
+In Italy the national legislation has introduced in 2006 ambitious targets, namely a 65% MSW Source Separation Level (SSL) for each municipality.
+Today, biowaste, and particularly food waste from residential source separation, is clearly addressed as the first waste fraction to tackle for municipalities planning to reach the very high source separation targets set by the National law.
+These high SSLs have been easily achieved by thousands of municipalities in Italy, above all through the so-called "kerbside collection programs", focusing on food waste collection with the typical Italian scheme.
+In 2018 (last official data available) the total amount of biowaste collected in Italy was 7.1 Mt , that currently accounts for more than 40% of all MSW separately collected and sent to recycling (i.e. including packaging waste and other municipal waste streams).